RossKnapman/PersonalWebsiteSource/cv.md

 #### June - September 2017 | DAAD RISE Research Internship, German Aerospace Center (DLR) Oberpfaffenhofen, Weßling, Germany

 During this highly competitive research internship funded by the DAAD, I worked as part of a small team under the supervision of Dr. Jonas Herbst and Dr. Patrick Vrancken developing a [lidar system to detect atmospheric turbulence from aircraft](https://www.osapublishing.org/ao/abstract.cfm?uri=ao-55-25-6910).
 This involved taking ground-based measurements, as well as carrying out data analysis.
 The DAAD RISE Scholarship funded living and travel expenses, as well as a conference in Heidelberg for all DAAD RISE scholars.
+I wrote some reports outlining [what I did]({{ site.url }}/download/DLRReport.pdf), as well as [my impressions of Germany as a whole]({{ site.url }}/download/RISEReport.pdf).

 #### June - August 2016 | Galaxy Survey Visualisation Internship, University of Queensland, Brisbane, Australia